ExWoW/mod_weather_vibe/README.md

 - Do not update when there are no players/real players in the zone (performance)
 - More testing
 ```

+You can enable all zones by running the scripts mentioned below, they are part of the default config but i havent
+test them yet.
+There is enable script which adds the missing zones, and disable which deletes the zones we just
+added.
+The default zones are not touches in neither of the scripts.

 ## Enable weather for all zones